chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/link.md

 # **Accessibility**

 * Do not mix the usage of links and buttons
+* Avoid using Link to perform actions other than navigation or accessing external pages.
+Link should serve a navigation purpose.
 * Make sure all links are unique and descriptive
 * Images of text in links should be avoided; use actual text instead